 Aided by an enterprising scout, some of the country’s most elite were next to find nirvana on Jekyll Island.
 It was just what they were searching for: a spot that would offer natural beauty, complete privacy, and excellent weather so they might escape the brutal northern winters.

 Soon, farmland gave way to a grand clubhouse, one that Munsey’s Magazine called "the richest, most inaccessible club in the world," and the Jekyll Island Club was born.
 After they selected Jekyll Island, and under their direction, it became the most exclusive resort in the nation.
 It is said its membership represented one-sixth of the world's wealth, and a dictate agreed upon no unwanted or uninvited person ever visit the island, a rule that remained in effect until 1942.

-Soon, the names of Rockefellers, Vanderbilts, Goulds, Cranes, Morgans and Goodyears signed the register when the clubhouse opened in 1888 and were to later build residences on the grounds that remain today.
+Soon, the names of Rockefellers, Vanderbilts, Goulds, Cranes, Morgans, and Goodyears signed the register when the clubhouse opened in 1888 and was to later build residences on the grounds that remain today.
 With its stellar privacy, the island provided the setting for several historical events.
 Visit the Jekyll Island National Historic Landmark District to see some of these historic homes for yourself.

 Jekyll Island in the 1900s: Environmental & Technological Progress

 Senator Nelson Aldrich of Rhode Island convened a secret meeting on Jekyll Island in 1910 to discuss banking reform.
 That discussion led to the Aldrich Plan, which became the forerunner of the Federal Reserve System.
 The first transcontinental telephone call on January 15, 1915, connected club member and AT&T president Theodore Vail on Jekyll Island with President Wilson in Washington, Alexander Graham Bell in New York, and his assistant, Thomas Watson, in San Francisco.